-Geneva, Switzerland (GenevaLunch) – Heads of International Baccalaureate (IB) schools around the world have been receiving a letter of explanation from Jeffrey Beard, Geneva-based director-general of the IB Organization, about recent media coverage of an incident in the US in early August (see GenevaLunch, 23 September, “Int.
-Baccalaureate boss in hot water over speech“).
+Heads of IB schools worldwide have received a letter of explanation from Jeffrey Beard, Geneva-based director-general of the IB Organization, about recent media coverage of an incident in the US in September.

-Beard, in his letter to school directors, says that he was “working off notecards” and that he began his speech by saying he “would be drawing from and synthesizing many ideas that I had heard from other people.”
+His letter to school directors notes that Beard was “working off note cards,” He began his speech by saying he would integrate many ideas he had heard from others.